huynguyen250896/DrGA/README.md

 - hm_row_names: logical.
 If `hm_row_names = TRUE` (default value), gene names appear in rows of the heatmap.
 If due to the large number of driver genes leading to impossibly showing gene names in rows of the heatmap, users can turn them off by `hm_row_names = FALSE`.

-Please download datasets [data_n_code](https://github.com/huynguyen250896/DrGA/tree/master/data_n_code) as examples to well grasp DrGA's requirement on data structure.
+Please download datasets [data_n_code](https://github.com/huynguyen250896/DrGA/tree/master/data_n_code) and read [Supplementary Materials](https://github.com/huynguyen250896/DrGA/blob/master/Supplementary%20Materials.pdf) (highly recommended) as examples to well grasp DrGA's easy-to-meet format and its usage.

 #### III.
 Pipeline
 ---